Our Team

 Community Education and ProjectsSabena is a highly skilled communicator, specialising in adult education, training and group facilitation.
 She has strong skills in developing and delivering adult education and training, facilitating groups, engaging with the community and working with volunteers.

 Sabena has a Master of Psychology (Counselling) from Curtin University.
 Her work roles initially combined adult education and/or training with individual counselling.
 Since 2005, she has focused on her passion for working with people in groups.
-Sabena has gained experience in the community, not-for-profit, health, aged care, education and public sectors.
+Sabena has experience in the community, not-for-profit, health, aged care, education and public sectors.

 Julia Kennington

 Julia has lived experience with grief and loss and supporting family living with dementia and other complex health conditions.
-An avid dog lover, Julia spends as much time as she can with her beloved pup, supporting her two adult children and visiting WA’s South West region.

 Coming events